Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are excellent and highly specific.
-The fake clues are very effective at misdirecting to the incorrect answers.
-The misinformed clues are too generic and could be improved for more productive ambiguity, but the overall set is good.
+The informed and fake clues are well-crafted and serve their intended purposes.
+The misinformed clues could be improved by being slightly more specific while still remaining ambiguous across all options.

 ---